hashkat/hashkat/docs/tutorial01.md

 <img src='../img/tutorial01/degree_distributions_month_002.svg'>
 </p>

-where *k* is the number of degrees or followers an agent has, and *P(k)* is the probability that an agent would have that many degrees/followers.
 As expected, most agents have an in-degree of 10, an out-degree of 10, and a cumulative degree of 20.

 Note that you can save your plots as .svg files by typing in the commands